Anupam96786/hospitalfinder/README.md

 ### License
 Copyright (C) Rajarshi Ghosh Dastidar - All Rights Reserved
- * Unauthorized copying of this file, via any medium is strictly prohibited
+ * Unauthorized copying of this file, via any medium is strictly prohibited.
- * Proprietary and confidential
+ * Proprietary and confidential.
- * Written by [Rajarshi Ghosh Dastidar](mailto:rajarshighoshdastidar@gmail.com),Anupam Samanta, Sagnik Sinha, Swairik Dey
+ * Written and owned by [Rajarshi Ghosh Dastidar](mailto:rajarshighoshdastidar@gmail.com),Anupam Samanta, Sagnik Sinha, Swairik Dey